 The best way to find cheaper cover is to compare as many quotes as possible.
-You can use the table above to get quotes from insurers that offer car insurance to 17 year olds.

 There are other things you can do too, including: